 This is where we get to tell you off before you go.
 As professional guides, the trail is not just our place of business, it is really like home, and there are some things we would ask you not to do when you are visiting our business or home.

-• DON'T MAKE FIRES UNDER THE TREES.
+DON'T MAKE FIRES UNDER THE TREES.
 You are told this in the orientation.
 Fires in the trees harm the roots and branches of the trees.
 The right place for a fire is outside the forest, on the beach, at least below the highest high tide line, if not the current high tide line.
 The trees in our coastal rain forests, like the West Coast Trail and most other Vancouver Island hiking trails, have very shallow roots.
 Your fire, even on the top of the soil, damages the roots.
 The heat above the fire damages the branches.
 This is our workplace all summer.
 If we come into your workplace and make a fire, would you be upset?
 Most likely.
 Get the point.
 Take a look at the British Columbia campfire rules.
-Thrasher Cove (closest camp to Port Renfrew on the trail) is typically outside the "fog zone" where campfires are usually permitted, even when there is a province-wide fire ban.
-Most of the summer of 2018 there were no fires at Thrasher Cove.
-Additionally, the summers seem to be getting drier, and it is probably only a matter of time before the entire trail is under a fire ban for most or all of the summer.
-As guides, we have been very worried the last three years (2016-2018) at the dryness on the trail.
-It's getting scary out their with irresponsible campfires.
+The summers seem to be getting drier, and it is now common for the entire trail to be under a fire ban for most or all of the summer.
+As guides, we have been very worried about the dryness on the trail.
+It's getting scary out there with irresponsible campfires.

-• DON'T CAMP IN THE MIDDLE OF THE TRAIL.
+DON'T CAMP IN THE MIDDLE OF THE TRAIL.
 Some of you just can't do the paradigm shift to set your camp up on the beach, or in the open.
-At Walbran Creek, Cullite Cove, Thrasher Cove, Cribs Creek, Klanawa River, and Michigan Creek, people just can't seem to help themselves from setting up their camps right in the middle of the trails to the food caches and outhouses.
+At Walbran Creek, Cullite Cove, Thrasher Cove, Cribs Creek, Klanawa River, and Michigan Creek, people just can't seem to help themselves from setting up their camps right in the middle of the trails to the food caches, outhouses, and water sources.
 This also leads to….fires in the forests!

 While this is not an exhaustive list, it covers most of the things we see as guides that we shake our heads at.